What does “Story Can Change the World” mean?

-If you are not a member or pass holder, all screenings and events are general admission seating.
-Members and pass holders will have access to the reserved seating section in the theater.
+If you are not a member or sponsor, all screenings and events are general admission seating.
+Members and sponsors will have access to the reserved seating section in the theater.
 All theaters will open approximately 30 minutes before the event begins.

 Please Note: Seats left unoccupied in the reserved seating area will be made available to the general public as early as 15 minutes prior to the start of the scheduled screening and/or event.

 What are the closest airports to the festival?